Soviet Lekganyane: ANC Provincial Secretary: 2018–2022

-Towards the end of his term in the legislature, Lekganyane stood again for election to his former post as ANC Provincial Secretary in Limpopo.
+Towards the end of his term in the legislature, Lekganyane stood again for election as ANC Provincial Secretary in Limpopo.
 The SACP opposed Lekganyane's candidacy, saying that he had a poor record as a leader both in the ANC and in the SACP.
 Nonetheless, at the next provincial elective conference held in Polokwane in June 2018, Lekganyane won the election, beating ANC Youth League Provincial Chairperson Lehlogonolo Masoga with 931 votes to Masoga's 618.
+As in 2012, he resigned from the provincial legislature to take up the position; his seat was filled by Tolly Mashamaite.

 In the aftermath of his election, Lekganyane told the Mail & Guardian that he believed that the ANC should pursue an anti-corruption campaign ahead of the 2019 general election; in particular, he supported taking action against ANC politicians implicated in the VBS Mutual Bank scandal.
 Also while secretary, Lekganyane was accused of assaulting another ANC member during a party branch meeting in Polokwane.
 The altercation took place on 5 June 2021 during an argument about the nomination of candidates to stand for the ANC in the 2021 local government elections; the complainant alleged that Lekganyane assaulted him, "grabbing me by my private parts", and saying "today I'm going to kill you".
 The complainant opened a case of sexual assault against Lekganyane and his alleged accomplices, who in turn opened a case of malicious property damage against the complainant, whom they alleged had damaged equipment during the scuffle.

 Ahead of the expiry of his term as ANC Provincial Secretary in June 2022, Lekganyane ran for re-election, on a slate broadly opposed to Stan Mathabatha, the incumbent ANC Provincial Chairperson and Premier.
 According to the Mail & Guardian, Lekganyane had lost favour with Mathabatha's camp because of the perception that Lekganyane had betrayed them in order to gain favour with the allies of ANC President Cyril Ramaphosa.
 Lekganyane's candidacy was initially opposed by Danny Msiza, but Msiza was obliged by the ANC's step-aside policy to withdraw his name from contention.
 Thus, at the provincial elective conference in June 2022, Lekganyane ran against Reuben Madadzhe, who beat him with 714 votes against his own 451.
-However, when the ANC held its 55th National Conference in December 2022, Lekganyane was elected to the party's National Executive Committee; by number of votes received, he was ranked 17th of the 80 candidates elected, receiving 1,653 votes across the 4,029 ballots cast in total.